Lucaterre/spacyfishing/README.md

 ```
 - api_ef_base          : URL of the Entity-Fishing API endpoint.
 Default endpoint is set to Huma-Num server.
-- language             : Specify language of KB ressources for Entity-Fishing API.
+- language             : Specify language of KB resources for Entity-Fishing API.
 Defaults to "en".
 - extra_info           : Get extra Wikidata information about an entity from service "concept look-up"
                          of Entity-Fishing API as a short Wikipedia description, a normalised term, others KB ids.
 Defaults to false.
 - filter_statements    : If `extra_info` set to True, filter other KB ids in output eg. ['P214', 'P244' ...].
 Defaults to an empty list.